birc-ctib/align/README.md

 You will write two functions, `align()` and `edits()` that translate between the two representations.
 The `align()` function takes two sequences and a list of edits, represented as a string, and returns the two rows in the corresponding alignment.
 The function `edits()` takes the two rows of the pairwise alignment and returns the edits sequence as a string.

-For local alignments, you don't process the entire genomic sequence when you have mapped a read, but only the bit that is part of the alignment.
-You will write a third function, `local_align()`, that does this.
-It takes a full chromosomal sequence as one input, the position where the alignment starts, the read and the edits, and should return the two rows in the pairwise alignment.

-In the SAM format, you have information about where a local alignment starts, you have one of the two sequences--the read--and then you have a description of the alignment.
-This closely resembles the data we have in `local_align()`.[^In the SAM format there is also various quality statistics and other mapping properties that we are ignoring in this project, but for the essentials of getting a local alignment out of a genome, it has the same information as what we are working with.]

-The edits in SAM are not represented exactly as we have done, however; they are represented in the [CIGAR format](https://drive5.com/usearch/manual/cigar.html).
+The edits in the SAM format are not represented exactly as we have done, however; they are represented in the [CIGAR format](https://drive5.com/usearch/manual/cigar.html).
 You can follow the link to see a full description--the format is simple and the description is short--but the short comparison is that the CIGAR format has a few more operations and encode them in a slightly different way.

 The CIGAR format can distinguish between matches and substitutions and various other things, but most tools do not use these extra codes and stick to those we used above.
 We are not going to explore these extra codes here; they do not add anything qualitatively to how we manipulate alignments, they only allow us to specify in more detail when a match is a match or what kind of mismatch we have if we have a mismatch.